 Also known as rabbit fever, tularemia is a rare bacterial infection caused by Francisella tularensis.
-It is of particular significance due to it being a zoonotic disease, meaning it can be passed on to humans and its potential to be used as a biological weapon.
+It is of particular importance because it is a zoonotic disease, which means it can be it can spread to people.
+It also has the potential to be used as a biological weapon.

-The bacteria can survive for long periods of time in the environment, particularly in warm, moist conditions.
+The bacteria can survive for long periods in the environment, particularly in warm, moist conditions.
 It is an intracellular bacteria, predominantly living within the macrophages (a type of white blood cell).

 The bacteria can survive for weeks or months in the environment.
 In the United States, the most common tick vectors include the Lone Star Tick, American Dog Tick and the Rocky Mountain Wood Tick.
 Tularemia is most prevalent in the warmer months, between April and September.
 Kittens are usually sicker than healthy adults.

-The disease can be found throughout the Northern Hemisphere including the United States, Europe and parts of Asia.
+The disease occurs in the Northern Hemisphere which includes the United States, Europe, and Asia.

 There are three strains of this bacteria.
 A, B and C.

 - Type A (F tularensis tularensis) – The most virulent strain, can be found in North America and has recently been found in arthropods in Northern Europe.
 This strain typically infects wild and domesticated mammals.